 Teenagers need to “taste” serving, they want to do something that is making a difference, and they’re more than capable of succeeding in the service opportunities we identify.
 A common hurdle keeping them from service is when we don’t take the time to identify service opportunities, or if we do, we assign them all to adults.

 I coached my own kids’ sports team until they got into high school.
-As a coach, I quickly learned that a kid may have thought he was a shortstop or a parent wanted their kid to be the QB, but the bottom line to figuring out what they were really good at (and enjoyed) was to give them playing time and the freedom to play.
+As a coach, I quickly learned that a kid may have thought he was a shortstop, or a parent wanted their kid to be the QB, but the bottom line to figuring out what they were really good at (and enjoyed) was to give them playing time and the freedom to play.
 That principle transfers to developing student leaders.
-The kids in your ministry need playing time; they need to experiment, step across the line, and move from sitting to serving.
+The kids in your ministry need playing time; they need to experiment, step across the line and move from sitting to serving.
 That’s it…just get them in the game and give them somewhere to serve.

 Why I like the term “service funnel” is because the visual image is helpful for people to grasp (wide opening at the top that narrows toward the bottom).
 At the top of service funnel are several “entry-level” service opportunities.
-As you move toward the bottom, the opportunities become more risky, time-consuming, and sacrificial.
-The challenge for youth workers is to identify the opportunities, make them known, and then start casting vision for teenagers to “get in the game” and start “playing” with service.
+As you move toward the bottom, the opportunities become more risky, time-consuming and sacrificial.
+The challenge for youth workers is to identify the opportunities, make them known and then start casting vision for teenagers to “get in the game” and start “playing” with service.

-My 19-year-old son is serving in Kenya, Africa, for 7 months working with children living on the street and sniffing glue.
+My 19-year-old son is serving in Kenya, Africa, for seven months working with children living on the street and sniffing glue.
 After his first semester, he abandoned the safety of his college plan because he felt called to do something radical for God.
-That type of sacrifice, time, and risk is bottom of the funnel.
+That type of sacrifice, time and risk is bottom of the funnel.
 He’s serving there because he tasted dozens of entry-level serving opportunities during junior high and high school.
 Serving was a value that he heard over and over.
 His volunteer small group leaders cast vision that he was a leader and challenged him to lead through service rather than lead through a microphone and stage time.

 Are there “jobs” within your youth ministry that adults are doing that teenagers could be doing instead?
 Are your other adult leaders on the lookout for opportunities for a teenager to serve?
 When you discern them, give them to teenagers, and get them in the game and see what God does.

-IT’S OKAY TO GO INFORMAL
+IT’S OK TO GO INFORMAL

-Every time I’ve tried to formalize a student leadership “program,” it turns out just “okay.”
+Every time I’ve tried to formalize a student leadership “program,” it turns out just “OK.”
 It’s never been great; it always gets some momentum when I start it and restart it, but it doesn’t deliver what I dreamt up on my office whiteboard.
-I think it’s because I focused on a building a team of players more than getting the team members into the game.
+I think it’s because I focused on building a team of players more than getting the team members into the game.
 Today, I get much more excited about a non-program style of leadership development process.
-Now I just want to identify servant-leader teenagers, cast vision for them, encourage them to participate, and give them opportunities to play.
+Now I just want to identify servant-leader teenagers, cast vision for them, encourage them to participate and give them opportunities to play.

 I want to do the possible and put my faith in God that he’ll do the impossible and change a Simon to Rocky.
 How about you?